 4. Virtual Holiday Party (Fully Hosted!) 🎅

 We run fully hosted virtual holiday parties via our sister company, TeamBuilding.
-It’s a 90 minute event hosted over Zoom or other virtual platforms, and includes fun holiday themed games and activities.
+It’s a 90 minute event hosted over Zoom or other virtual platforms, and includes fun holiday and Christmas themed games and activities.

 The event includes: